leonore/deep-learning-for-immune-cells/timelog.md

 - *0.5 hour* Talking to Carol about best ways to pre-process images
 - *0.5 hour* Reporting on and cleaning up work on pre-processing images differently
 - *0.5 hour* Clustering new encoded images with t-sne
+- *1 hour* Working on a sliding window function

+### 7 December
+- *4 hours* Transferring OneDrive cell images to hard drive for easier access

+* change data transfer to take from hard drive
+* have sliding window over all images
+* have all in one folder, but have all filenames have their CK name in the name
+* look at how shuffling function is done